rudyhuynh/git-clear-branch/README.md

-To clear all your local branches (except `master`), run below at your git repo:
+To clear all your local branches (except `master` and current branch), run below at your git repo:

 ```
 npx git-clear-branch